CalemRoelofs/Theia/README.md

     - Webhooks

 - Implement:
     - Exporting changelog history for a server
-    - Viewing alert logs

 - Bugs:
     - Messages aren't rendering in Teams for some reason despite being returned 200

 - Nice to have:
     - Format messages properly
     - Add a basic login system
-    - Allow users to see the profile history for a server at a given date/time.
+    - Allow users to see the profile history for a server at a given date/time
-    - Figure out what else to put in the top navbar.
+    - Figure out what else to put in the top navbar
     - Add pagination for changelogs and alertlogs
     - Write a nicer and more descriptive README